yjmorales/supervisord_listener_and_symfony_cmd/README.md

 #### **Supervisord Event Listener implementation using PHP.**

-  That schedule can be done using Supervisord TICK_60 event which is defined as (...) _an event type that may be subscribed to for event listeners to receive “wake-up” notifications every 60 seconds_ (...)
+  The scheduling can be done using Supervisord TICK_60 event which is defined as (...) _an event type that may be subscribed to for event listeners to receive “wake-up” notifications every 60 seconds_ (...)

-  Currently Supervisord only supports TICK_5 (each 5 seconds), TICK_60 (each 60 seconds or 1 minute), TICK_3600 (each
+  Currently, Supervisord only supports TICK_5 (each 5 seconds), TICK_60 (each 60 seconds or 1 minute), TICK_3600 (each
   3600 seconds or 1 hour).
 The selected one to subscribe is **TICK_60** event because it's the closer one to the frequency of 10 minutes (600 seconds).